Saponaria officinalis: External use

 As its common name implies, it can be used as a very gentle soap, usually in dilute solution.
 It has historically been used to clean delicate or unique textiles, especially woollen fabrics; it has been hypothesized that the plant was used to treat the Shroud of Turin.

 A lathery liquid that has the ability to dissolve fats or grease can be procured by boiling the leaves or roots in water.
 Leaves are chopped, boiled, and strained; the liquid can then be used as soap.

 In the Romanian village of Șieu-Odorhei, natives call the plant săpunele.
 It is traditionally used by the villagers as a soap replacement for dry skin.

 Internal use

 An overdose can cause nausea, diarrhea, and vomiting.

 Despite its toxic potential, Saponaria officinalis finds culinary use as an emulsifier in the commercial preparation of tahini and in brewing to create beer with a good head.
 In the Middle East, the root is often used as an additive in the process of making halva.
-The plant is used to stabilize the oils in the mixture and to create the distinctive texture of halvah.
+The plant is used to stabilize the oils in the mixture and to create the distinctive texture of halva.